Sauharad/Antenna-Tracking-System/README.md

 # Antenna-Tracking-System-UAS
 Problem: To design an Antenna Tracking System using MATLAB code, given the equations of motion of the UAV with respect to time.

-Solution Explanation: The length of the antenna, and its initial orientation to the axes is taken as input from the user.
-The initial rectangular coordinates of the antenna are then calculated using formulas of polar spherical geometry, viz. x=length*sin(elevation)*cos(azimuth), y = length*sin(elevation)*sin(azimuth), z= length*cos(elevation).
+Solution Explanation: The length of the antenna, and its initial orientation is assumed to be along the x-axis.
+Hence, the inital coordinates of the antenna are [length;0;0].

 The user is then asked to input the inital time final time and size of time intervals under which the system is to operate.